-Other documentary works include the six hour PBS Ojibwe series Waasa Inaabidaa: We Look In All Directions,Voices for the Land, Indian Country Diaries: Spiral of Fire, Playing Pastime: American Indians, Softball, and Survival, Green Green Water, and two documentaries for the Muckleshoot Indian Tribe, Pulling Together, and Gathering Together.
-In 2009 James was the Artist in Residence at the University of Illinois, Urbana-Champaign where he conducted a four-week video production lab for the American Indian Studies Department and presented several of his documentaries for students and faculty.
-He is currently working on a national PBS documentary called Searching for Sequoyah.
+Other documentary works include the six-hour PBS Ojibwe series Waasa Inaabidaa: We Look in All Directions, Indian Country Diaries: Spiral of Fire, Playing Pastime: American Indians, Softball, and Survival, Green Green Water, and two documentaries for the Muckleshoot Indian Tribe, Pulling Together, and Gathering Together, which chronicled the tribe’s participation in the annual Northwest Tribal Canoe Journeys.
+In 2009, James was the Artist in Residence at the University of Illinois, Urbana-Champaign, where he conducted a four-week video production lab for the American Indian Studies Department course, American Indian Stereotypes in Film, and presented several of his documentaries for students and faculty.

 James’ most recent national PBS documentary as Co-Writer/Producer/Director/DP/Editor, Searching for Sequoyah, in partnership with Vision Maker Media, was broadcast on nearly 90% of all PBS stations across the US in 2021 after screening at several film festivals, and premiering at the American Indian Film Festival in San Francisco during the COVID Pandemic.
 He is currently working on a new, more personal documentary: Mis-qui-Kiweninne- Red Face Man: The Hudson’s Bay Company, Nicol Finlayson and his Scottish-Oji-Cree legacy in Northern Ontario; the culmination of thirty years of research into his own Scottish/Anishinaabeg/Oji-Cree heritage.
 James is also writing a detailed companion book, which may be published by the Thunder Bay Historical Museum in Ontario.